technix/atrament-core/README.md

 Load Ink file, specified on init stage.

+#### async atrament.game.initInkStory()

+If `loadInkFile` is not called yet, calls it first.
+Initializes Ink story, updates game metadata.

 #### async atrament.game.start(saveslot)

+If `initInkStory` is not called yet, calls it first.
-Initializes Ink story, registers automated observers.
+Reset game state, register automated variable observers.
 If `saveslot` is defined, load state from specified save.

 #### async atrament.game.resume()